famesjranko/ip-camera-releases/README.md

 - HTTPS with auto-generated certificates
 - Optional password protection

+> **Security note:** Only use this app on trusted networks (your home WiFi).
+On public WiFi (coffee shops, airports, etc.), other users on the same network may be able to access your camera stream.
+Always enable password protection if using on any shared network.

 ## Web Dashboard

 Access the camera from any browser on your network.
 The dashboard provides full control without needing the app open.